-States may begin to implement Amendment 4 after final approval by the Commission.
+States are required to implement the provisions of Amendment 4 effective immediately.
 States may not implement any regulatory changes concerning northern shrimp, nor any management program changes that affect their responsibilities under this amendment, without first having those changes approved by the Section.